 Brooklyn based husband and wife, Amy Stringer-Mowat and Bill Mowat, made their first cutting boards for their wedding.
 It is rumored that the groom was actually finishing the boards on the day of the wedding...
 The two wanted a personalized and sentimental way to display cheese, and came up with state-shaped cutting boards for each of their home states (Michigan and Connecticut), with hearts on their hometowns.
 Delightfully, the enterprise has grown and they are now made for all fifty states plus countries coming in the Spring.
 Each board is made in the USA of bamboo.

-AHeirloom listed their original state shaped cutting boards on Etsy in late 2010.
+AHeirloom listed their original state shaped cutting boards on Etsy in December 2010.
 A 1 year later, they were # 90 of all etsy sales.
 The boards have been featured:

 on blogs -- Cup Of Jo, Apartment Therapy, The Kitchn, Thrillist, Ruth Riechl, Cupcakes and Cashmere and Babble.

 in print-- the 2010 Real Simple Holiday Gift Guide, Food Network Magazine, Food and Wine Magazine, The New York Times, Rachel Ray’s Food Everyday, Shape Magazine, Woman's Day, Ladies Home Journal, Southern Living, Parade Magazine, Parents Magazine, Brides Magazine, Delta's Sky Miles Magazine, Draft Magazine, Us Weekly, Bust and ELLE.

 on television -- the Today Show, The Rachel Ray Show and The Martha Stewart Show